ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

 Repeat step 1 to add the new term.

-**Simple and efficient, isn’t it?**

 ## How to take advantage of AI translation copilot?

 AI translation copilot helps break down language barriers with several advantages:

 - **Enhanced Consistency**: AI translations are based on up-to-date information, providing the most accurate and current translations.
 - **Speed and Efficiency**: AI translation is instantaneous, handling large volumes of content in real-time.
 - **Robust Scalability**: AI systems continuously learn and improve, enhancing translation quality over time.
-With the provided glossary, AI translations can be tailored to the specific needs of different repositories.

-To use AI translation in Crowdin (we use DeepL in our project):
+We use DeepL for AI translation in our Crowdin project:
 1. Select Machine Translation in the Crowdin menu and click edit on the DeepL line.
 ![select-deepl](/img/localizationProgramGuideline/howItWorked/select-deepl.png)
 2. Enable DeepL support and input the DeepL Translator API key.